Han-0/RSA-Encryption/README.md

 2. Import a message file to the same directory as Sender.java (can be a file of any type).
 3. Execute Sender.java
 4. Execute Reciever.java
+5. If you want the decoded file to be in readable format, give it the original file extension when prompted for a file name in Reciever.java.

 Known Issues: